-In 2018, the average annual natural gas spot price at the Henry Hub was \$3.16 per million British thermal units, a 15-cent increase from the 2017 average.
-Notably, in January of 2018, natural gas prices in the Northeast U.S. spiked during a lengthy period of cold weather, with daily prices reaching as high as \$175 per million British thermal units as high demand for natural gas led to a record-high weekly withdrawal from U.S. storage.
+In 2018, the average annual natural gas spot price at the Henry Hub was \$3.16 per million British thermal units, a 15cent increase from the 2017 average.53 Notably, in January of 2018, natural gas prices in the Northeast U.S. spiked during a lengthy period of cold weather, with daily prices reaching as high as \$175 per million British thermal units as high demand for natural gas led to a record-high weekly withdrawal from U.S. storage.54

 Although these record high natural gas prices were primarily the result of increased demand promulgated by the period of cold weather, the price spikes were exacerbated by two additional factors.
-First, the lack of pipeline capacity in the Permian Basin and the Northeast resulted in bottlenecks that raised prices during periods of high demand.
-55 Additionally, Jones Act restrictions-which, as a practical matter prevents the transport of LNG from the United States' Gulf Coast to the Northeast-prevented the development of a U.S.-based LNG supply chain.
-Enacted in 1920, the Jones Act increases shipping costs by mandating that only vessels that are built, owned, crewed, and flagged in the U.S. can participate in maritime shipping between domestic ports, thus limiting the supply of domestic shipping.
+First, the lack of pipeline capacity in the Permian Basin and the Northeast resulted in bottlenecks that raised prices during periods of high demand.55 Additionally, Jones Act restrictions-which, as a practical matter prevents the transport of LNG from the United States' Gulf Coast to Enacted in 1920, the Jones Act increases shipping costs by mandating that only vessels... in the U.S. can participate in maritime shipping ...limiting the supply of domestic shipping. the Northeast-prevented the development of a U.S.-based LNG supply chain.56 Enacted in 1920, the Jones Act increases shipping costs by mandating that only vessels that are built, owned, crewed, and flagged in the U.S. can participate in maritime shipping between domestic ports, thus limiting the supply of domestic shipping.
 The Jones Act affects where products are shipped because the costs of domestic transportation largely determine the pattern of energy trade.
-This being the case, in order to avoid the added costs caused by the Jones Act, some companies opt to hire foreign ships to export crude oil to Canada instead of shipping it to a domestic refinery.
-57 This increases costs to energy consumers relative to what they would be absent the Jones Act and also diverts the economic activity away from the U.S. Both of these factors played a role in limiting the supply of natural gas in the Northeast during periods of high demand in 2018.
+This being the case, in order to avoid the added costs caused by the Jones Act, some companies opt to hire foreign ships to export crude oil to Canada instead of shipping it to a domestic refinery.57 This increases costs to energy consumers relative to what they would be absent the Jones Act and also diverts the economic activity away from the U.S. Both of these factors played a role in limiting the supply of natural gas in the Northeast during periods of high demand in 2018.
 Consequently, expanding U.S. energy infrastructure to keep up with increases in both the supply and demand of natural gas and Jones Act reform should be priority issues for policymakers going forward.